Anti-White racism: South Africa

 Milton Shain, professor emeritus of the Department of Historical Studies at the University of Cape Town, said that Indian, Coloureds, and White minorities are increasingly being scapegoated by South Africa's ruling African National Congress (ANC).
 In 2001, former South African president Nelson Mandela criticized the growing racial intolerance of Black South Africans in their attitudes toward South Africans of other racial groups.

 According to Sharlene Swartz, a research specialist of the Human Sciences Research Council (HSRC), discourses expressing violent resentment towards White populations in South Africa are widespread, citing as an example student protests during which the inscription "Fuck White People" appeared on t-shirts and walls.

+Many consider the Economic Freedom Fighters (EFF) to be black nationalist and anti-white, citing incidents such as leader Julius Malema's performances of the song "Dubul' ibhunu" (meaning "Kill the Boer" in Xhosa and Zulu) as evidence.
+Malema himself is also frequently accused of racism against White South Africans.

 United Kingdom

-Racially motivated violence

-There have been incidents of violence in the United Kingdom where individuals have attacked White people due to hatred or as a form of racial retaliation.
-Richard Norman Everitt, a 15-year-old White British teenager, was stabbed to death in London in 1994.
-Following ethnic tensions in his neighbourhood, Somers Town, Everitt was murdered by a gang of British Bangladeshis who were seeking revenge against another White boy.
-A judge described the killing as "an unprovoked racial attack".
-Ross Parker, a 17-year-old White English teenager was murdered in Peterborough in 2001, in what has been described as an unprovoked racially motivated crime.
-He bled to death after being stabbed, beaten with a hammer and repeatedly kicked by a gang of British Pakistani men.
-The 2002 trial judge concluded that they had planned to find "a white male to attack simply because he was white" in the context of "hostility on the part of some of the younger white residents of the city against the Asian community".
-In 2004, Kriss Donald, a 15-year-old White Scottish teenager was kidnapped, abused and murdered in Glasgow on the grounds of ethnicity.
-Four British Pakistani men were sentenced to life in prison for the crime, and admitted to choosing him because he was White.